Jeff King (footballer)

 King started his career in non-league playing for Altrincham, Prescot Cables, Nantwich Town, Kendal Town, Trafford, Ashton United, Witton Albion and Droylsden, before joining the academy of Bolton Wanderers.
 He made his debut for Bolton in an EFL Cup match against West Ham United.
 King signed for Scottish Premiership club St Mirren in June 2018, but was released in the following January.
+On November 13, 2024, he mutually agreed to terminate his contract with Swindon, there becoming a free agent.

 Early life

 King played for various Junior League sides in the Merseyside area; including The Mags, Warner Portcullis, The Celts and Connect.

 Playing career

 Non-League

 King played mostly for the youth team at Altrincham appearing regularly on the first team bench, but making his only first team appearance against Tranmere Rovers in the Cheshire Senior Cup.
 He had a brief loan spell at Prescot Cables from March 2014 until the end of the season, before returning to train with the Altrincham first team.

 King moved to Nantwich Town in September 2014, whilst the club was in the midst of an injury crisis.
 He made his debut against Halesowen Town.
 In October 2014 he moved to Kendal Town.
 In January 2015, King moved to Trafford from Kendal Town, citing transportation difficulties.

 In September 2015, King moved to Ashton United.
 In March 2016 he moved to Witton Albion.
 He played in the Mid-Cheshire Senior Cup final against 1874 Northwich which Witton lost 3–0.
 On 19 April 2016, King was charged by the FA with misconduct under Rule E3, allegedly using abusive, race-related language in a match played on 5 December 2015 whilst still at previous club Ashton United.
 He was subsequently suspended for five matches, fined £100 and ordered to complete an FA equality course.

 In August 2016, King signed for Droylsden.